joemasilotti/masilotti.com/_posts/turbo-ios/2021-04-22-native-authentication.md

 end
 ```

-`#turbo_native_app?` is part of [turbo-rails](https://github.com/hotwired/turbo-rails/blob/main/app/controllers/turbo/native/navigation.rb) and checks if the user agent contains "Turbo Native".
+`#turbo_native_app?` is part of [turbo-rails](https://github.com/hotwired/turbo-rails/blob/main/app/controllers/turbo/native/navigation.rb) and checks if the user agent contains "Turbo Native."
 Make sure to set your user agent on each `Session` you use.

 ```swift
 let session = Session()